Los Angeles

 Los Angeles: How to Not Waste a Week There

 LA rewards visitors who understand its geography and punishes those who don’t.
 The city covers 1,300 square kilometres, has no centre in the European sense, and operates almost entirely by car.
-Planning based on neighbourhood is everything: Griffith Park and the Eastside are 25 minutes from the Westside under normal conditions and 70 minutes during rush hour.
-If you book a hotel in Santa Monica and have tickets to something in Koreatown, plan accordingly.
+Planning by neighbourhood is essential: Griffith Park and the Eastside are 25 minutes from the Westside on a good morning and 70 minutes at rush hour.
+If you book a hotel in Santa Monica and have tickets to something in Koreatown, budget the drive time accordingly.

-The baseline: LA is excellent for food, has three world-class museums within 10 km of each other, multiple genuinely good beaches, and enough interesting neighbourhoods to fill two weeks.
-It’s not excellent for pedestrians and it’s worse than you think for jet lag, which hits harder in a city where everything you need to do requires driving.
+The baseline: LA is genuinely excellent for food, has three world-class museums within 10km of each other, multiple good beaches, and enough interesting neighbourhoods to fill two weeks.
+It’s not excellent for pedestrians.

 What’s Actually Worth Your Time

-Getty Center on the hill above Brentwood is free to enter (parking is $25 but you can take the Metro E Line to Expo/Sepulveda and walk the rest).
-The Impressionist and Post-Impressionist collection is excellent, the architecture by Richard Meier is genuinely considered, and the gardens are beautifully planted with views across the basin on clear days.
+Getty Center on the hill above Brentwood is free to enter (parking is $25, or take the Metro E Line to Expo/Sepulveda).
+The Impressionist and Post-Impressionist collection is excellent, the Richard Meier architecture is genuinely considered, and the gardens are beautifully planted with views across the basin on clear days.
 Allow 3 hours.
-Closed Monday.
-It’s much less crowded than the Louvre-level collection warrants.
+Closed Mondays.
+It’s considerably less crowded than the collection warrants.

-The Broad in downtown is free but requires time-entry reservations (book at thebroad.org, usually 1-2 weeks ahead).
-Jeff Koons, Cindy Sherman, Roy Lichtenstein, and a good selection of recent American art.
-Downtown LA has changed considerably in the past decade; the neighbourhood around Grand Park and the Music Centre is worth walking in the evening.
+The Broad in downtown requires timed-entry reservations (book at thebroad.org, usually 1-2 weeks ahead; free).
+Jeff Koons, Cindy Sherman, Roy Lichtenstein, a solid survey of recent American art.
+Downtown LA’s surrounding area around Grand Park has improved considerably in recent years.

-Griffith Observatory is free to visit (the exhibits inside are modest; the telescopes and views are the point).
-Take the Mt Hollywood Trail from the back of the observatory building for a 4 km loop with views of the Hollywood Sign and the city basin.
-Best on clear winter days when the smog has cleared.
+Griffith Observatory is free.
+The exhibits are modest; the telescopes and the views over the city basin are the point.
+The Mt.
+Hollywood Trail from the observatory’s back offers a 4km loop with views of the Hollywood Sign and the city.
+Best on clear winter days after rain.

 Where to Eat

-Jitlada in Thai Town (5233 W Sunset Blvd) is one of the most respected Thai restaurants in the United States, specialising in southern Thai cuisine - considerably spicier and more complex than the northern Thai food most restaurants serve.
-The jungle curry and the pork larb are extraordinary.
+Jitlada in Thai Town (5233 W Sunset Blvd) specialises in southern Thai cuisine: considerably spicier and more complex than the northern Thai food most restaurants serve.
+The jungle curry and pork larb are extraordinary.
 Budget $30-40 per person.
-Cash preferred.

-Mariscos Jalisco food truck at 3040 E Olympic Blvd is legendary: tacos dorados de camarones (crispy shrimp tacos) with avocado that have been produced from the same truck by the same family since 2002.
-Around $4-5 per taco.
-Cash only, limited hours.
+Mariscos Jalisco food truck at 3040 E Olympic Blvd: tacos dorados de camarones (crispy shrimp tacos) made by the same family from the same truck since 2002.
+Around $4-5 each.
+Cash only.

-Gjusta in Venice (320 Sunset Avenue) has become overrun with influencers taking photographs of their lattes, which is annoying, but the bread baking, cured fish, and sandwiches are genuinely excellent.
+Gjusta in Venice (320 Sunset Avenue) has become overrun with people photographing their lattes, which is irritating, but the bread, cured fish, and sandwiches are genuinely excellent.
 Go at opening (07:00) or after the lunch rush.

 Where to Stay

-The Line Hotel in Koreatown is the best-positioned mid-range option for eating your way through LA’s most food-dense neighbourhood.
-From around $180.
-Koreatown runs 24 hours and has the best BBQ ($40-60 per person at Park’s BBQ on Vermont), excellent Korean Chinese restaurants, and late-night haejangguk stews.
+The Line Hotel in Koreatown is the best-positioned mid-range option for eating.
+Koreatown runs 24 hours and has the best Korean BBQ in the US ($40-60 per person at Park’s BBQ on Vermont), excellent Korean-Chinese restaurants, and late-night haejangguk stew spots.
+From around $180 per night.

-For budget accommodation, the hostel options in Hollywood and Silver Lake run $45-65 per night in dorms.
-Freehand Los Angeles in Koreatown has private rooms from around $130 and a good bar.
+For budget: hostel options in Hollywood and Silver Lake run $45-65 per night in dorms.
+Freehand Los Angeles in Koreatown has private rooms from $130.

 Getting Around

-LA’s Metro covers the major tourist areas poorly.
-What it does reach: Union Station (Metro Gold Line), Koreatown, the Westside (Metro E Line to Santa Monica), Hollywood, and downtown.
-For everything else, rideshare or rent a car.
-Parking in most neighbourhoods outside downtown and Beverly Hills is straightforward and free.
-Bring a map app and check traffic before every journey: a 15-minute trip at 10:00 can be 50 minutes at 17:30.
+The Metro covers Union Station, Koreatown, the Westside (E Line to Santa Monica), and Hollywood.
+For most other things, rideshare or rental car.
+Parking in residential neighbourhoods is generally straightforward and free.
+Check traffic before every journey: a 15-minute trip at 10:00 is often 50 minutes at 17:30.